• Arduino

 try:

-# Rework after the program was terminated
+# Clean-up work after the program has been completed

 except KeyboardInterrupt: